 - Talent and culture risks and technology and innovation risks dominate the top 10 - There are two overarching themes surrounding most of the top 10 risk concerns for 2020: talent and culture risks, and risks related to technology and innovation.
-These two themes are especially relevant as companies strive to advance their digital maturity and embrace the transformative potential of technology. - Talent and culture: Two of the top 10 risks have implications related to the organization's ability to attract and retain top talent (risk number three - concerns related to succession challenges and attracting/retaining top talent in a tightening market, and risk number 10 - concerns related to reskilling/ upskilling the talent needed as a result of adopting
+These two themes are especially relevant as companies strive to advance their digital maturity and embrace the transformative potential of technology.

+- Talent and culture: Two of the top 10

+risks have implications related to the

+organisation's ability to attract and retain top

+talent (risk number three concerns related

+to succession challenges and attracting/

+retaining top talent in a tightening market, and

-On page 17 of this executive summary, we pose key questions as a call to action for board members and executive management to consider that can serve as a diagnostic to evaluate and improve their organization's risk assessment process.
+On page 17 of this executive summary, we pose key questions as a call to action for board members and executive management to consider that can serve as a diagnostic to evaluate and improve their organisation's risk assessment process.